 Speakeasy Celebrity Guests

-There is never a dull night at Speakeasy and if you are out to try and catch a glimpse of celebrities that are passing through town in Austin, you have a really good chance here!
+There is never a dull night at Speakeasy.
+If you are out to try and catch a glimpse of celebrities that are passing through town in Austin, you have a really good chance here!
 See below some of the superstars who have walked through our doors!

 Harry Connick Jr.